 It may be necessary to re-register a reader if the reader loses contact with ItemSense.
 Re-registering a reader can also be done as a troubleshooting step if the reader in question is displaying a bad health status that has not resolved for some time.

 To re-register a reader:

-From the landing page, click the Scanner tab.
+- From the landing page, click the Registration tab.